 Welcome to Maryville Junior High School!

 Our school is located in Maryville, Tennessee, a city with a small town atmosphere found at the foothills of the Great Smoky Mountains.
-We welcome you to our website and hope that you'll find it a valuable resource.
-We also welcome any questions you might have and invite you to check out the many informative links we've included here.
+We welcome you to our website and hope that you will find it a valuable resource.
+We also welcome any questions you might have and invite you to check out the many informative links we have included here.

 So enjoy your visit, and check back often to stay informed about the exciting happenings at Maryville Junior High School!